Homebrew/homebrew-core/README.md

  [Homebrew/discussions (forum)](https://github.com/homebrew/discussions/discussions)

-## How do I install these formulae?
+## How do I install these formula?

 Just `brew install <formula>`.
 This is the default tap for Homebrew and is installed by default.